azimuth-cloud/github-actions/k8s-extract-images/README.md

 # k8s-extract-images GitHub Action

-This GitHub Action attempts to extract the required images from a set of Kubernetes manifests.
+This GitHub Action attempts to extract the required images from a file containing Kubernetes manifests.

 The images are output as a JSON-formatted list that can be used with the [fromJSON function](https://docs.github.com/en/actions/learn-github-actions/expressions#fromjson).